nProbe™ NetFlow-Lite Plugin

 - ethX is the interface on which you will be receiving NFLite flows.

 - nProbe performs automatic 4948E address spoofing (make sure your started nProbe as root).

 - You must have compiled and loaded (as root) the PF_RING plugin as follows:

 - For faster operations you need to use a PF_RING-aware driver that you can download as part of the PF_RING distribution.

 NetFlow is copyright Cisco Systems.

 nProbe™ is a trademark registered in USA and the European Union.

-The nProbe and the NFLite plugins are available for a little fee from the e-shop web site.
+The nProbe is available for a little fee from the e-shop web site.
 No-profit institutions and universities can get them at no cost.